LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MRP_(+cli)_output_to_configure_a_new_measurement.png%%

 In the first version of the (+mrp)-library, the user had to write his own Python scripts even for short measurement and visualisation tasks.
-However, this was already time-consuming for reading out a sensor and configuring the measurement parameters and metadata and quickly required more than 100 lines of new Python code.
+This is already a time-consuming process for reading out a sensor and configuring the measurement parameters and metadata and quickly required more than 100 lines of new Python code.

 Although such examples are provided in the documentation, it must be possible for programming beginners in particular to use them.
 To simplify these tasks, a (+cli) \ref{Example_measurement_analysis_pipeline.png} was implemented.
 The libaray (+cli) implements the following functionalities: